Temporary RV housing placed onsite beside a home under repair during an insurance claim

 When a home becomes unlivable due to fire, storm damage, water loss, or another covered event, homeowners insurance policies often include a provision called Additional Living Expense (ALE) coverage.

+ALE is designed to help cover the cost of temporary housing and related expenses while repairs are completed.
 Understanding how ALE works — including limits, duration, and housing approval — is essential when evaluating temporary housing options during an insurance claim.

 What Is Additional Living Expense (ALE)?

 Additional Living Expense coverage pays for the reasonable increase in living costs when a covered loss makes your home uninhabitable.
+This may include:

 • Temporary housing